Kfar Hatta

-Kfar Hatta (كفرحتى) is a village located in the Sidon District of the South Governorate in Lebanon.
+Kfar Hatta (كفرحتى) is a municipality located in the Sidon District of the South Governorate in Lebanon.
 It is located 8 kilometres east of Sidon.

 History

 Settlement here has ranged from as far back as the Romans, as seen by the once present Roman aqueducts (destroyed).
 There is also a small empty tomb cave to the east of the village cut out of the rock.
 The village also has the claimed tomb of a prophet, Nabi Nasser, however this is unknown if it is a prophets tomb at all.
 In the area around Nabi Nasser there used to be ruins of a city or town that could date to the 2nd century AD, with many clay pots, oil lamps, and Roman coinage found around it.